riot/riot/.github/PULL_REQUEST_TEMPLATE.md

 ## __IMPORTANT: for all the pull requests use the `dev` branch__

-### Answer the following depending on the type of change you want to merge into Riot
+### Answer the following depending on the type of change you want to merge

 #### Code